Phlip/Morelia/README.rst

         In order to avoid silly mistakes
         As a math idiot
         I want to be told the sum of two numbers

     Scenario: Add two numbers
+        Given I have powered calculator on
-        Given I have entered 50 into the calculator And I have entered 70 into the calculator
+        When I enter 50 into the calculator
+        And I enter 70 into the calculator
-        When I press add
+        And I press add
         Then the result should be 120 on the screen